 - Fill out this form to request an email or mailed letter to be sent to your school for more information

-- Put digital copies of the flyer on your school blog, website, or scholarship directory
+- Put digital copies of the checklist on your school blog, website, or scholarship directory

-- Put printed copy tear-away tabs in your classroom, office, or bulletin boards
+- Put printed copies of the checklist in your classroom, office, or bulletin boards

 What are the rules?